wesbarnett/insight/README.md

 [here](https://chrome.google.com/webstore/detail/subreddits-with-content-l/iaepjdnahmaliipimelmheobbdeplhah).

-After installing the Chrome extension simply visit Reddit and prepare to submit your text post.
+After installing the Chrome extension simply visit Reddit and prepare to submit your text post from any subreddit or from [here](https://old.reddit.com/submit?selftext=true).
 While typing in your new submission, subreddits with similar content will show up below the input.

+![Screenshot of submissions page][ss1]

 If you want to submit your content to one of those subreddits, click the link indicating the subreddit and a new window with your post content will popup where you can submit